 Terry's Love for Motorbikes

-As he got older his bikes developed from a cheap mode of transport into a kind of escapism.
+As he got older, his bikes evolved from a cheap mode of transport into a kind of escapism.

-The concentration required is different to driving, He finds he must be hyper aware of his surroundings and other road users and this all requires his full attention and means his mind is distracted in a way that other people might find if they are running or exercising.
+The concentration required is different from driving.
+He finds he must be hyper aware of his surroundings and other road users, and this all requires his full attention and means his mind is distracted in a way that other people might find if they are running or exercising.

 Terry now relies on his motorbike to lift his spirits and calm his nerves.
 He also has observed many men around him that do a similar thing.